stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 On the source tab of the CopyOrders activity, change the radio button from Table to Query.
 Click in the Query box and then click Add Dynamic Content.

 Copy in the following query text.
 You may need to alter this if your parameter names are not identical.
-To do this you can remove the "pipeline().parameters.runStartTime" and use the dynamic content tool to select your parameters
+To do this you can remove the "pipeline().parameters.runStartTime" and use the dynamic content tool to select your parameters.
+Click Finish when you've entered the dynamic content.
 ```SQL
 @concat('SELECT * FROM [sales].[dbo].[orders]
 WHERE date between ''', pipeline().parameters.runStartTime,''' and ''', pipeline().parameters.runEndTime, '''')
 ```